Farm solar cost by system size — full price ladder

 - 🟢 NI DAERA Farm Energy Efficiency Scheme — 40%, annual spring window

 All stack with 100% Annual Investment Allowance.
-We write every grant application as part of every quote — 90%+ approval rate on submissions we prepare.
+A good installer quote includes the grant application written as standard.
 See our 2026 grant calendar for application timing.

 Frequently asked questions